Avanade/Beef/docs/Reference-Data.md

 # Reference Data

-The _Beef_ framework and runtime enable a rich, first class, support for Reference Data given its key role within an application.
+The _Beef_ framework and runtime enable a rich, first class, experience for _reference data_ given its key role within an application.

 <br/>